 “We worry a lot about how our homes look, but how they make us feel, emotionally and physically, is far more important.
 That costly renovation or those silky sheets matter less than whether our living spaces nourish who we are, buffer us from stress, and provide opportunities both for privacy and for socializing with family and friends.”

 Our houses are very comfortable houses to live in.
-When we're designing the our house, we pay attention to the heating and the cooling system.
+When we're designing our houses, we pay attention to the heating and the cooling system.
 We don't use general rules of thumb to decide how big or how small heating and cooling should be.
-We design the system specifically to the house.
+We design the system specifically for the house.
 We take into account the insulation, the windows, the solar exposure, all of these things to make sure that we're delivering the right amount of heat or cooling to each and every room.
-So, you can be in your bedroom and walk into the kitchen.
-You can be on the sunny side of the house or the shady side of your house, and it's going to be comfortable.
-It's going to be the right temperature that you set it on your thermostat because it's important to us.
-We want you to enjoy your home.

 Your home is a safe haven.
 A place to be with friends and family, to feel snug and secure, protected from weather and sometimes the world.
 But what truly makes your home safe?
 If you’re alone at home with an injury or if you fall, how safe do you feel?
 There are specific design elements that can be used in your home to make it safer, easier to live in, and more convenient.
 It’s called Universal Design, also known as Aging-in-Place.